SombkeMaximilian/metabodecon-rust/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the GPL-3.0 license, shall be dual licensed as GPL-3.0, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the GPL-3.0 license, shall be licensed as GPL-3.0, without any additional terms or conditions.